Coordinated Access

 Reaching Home:

-Common Assessment Tools
+Common Assessment Approaches

 • Toronto’s STARS Common Assessment Tool – for the last number of years, Toronto has worked closely with Indigenous and other community partners, people with lived expertise, and front line workers to develop and test a local common assessment tool.